 - The US Navy got its revenge at the Battle of Midway, where American bombers caught the Japanese carriers right as they were getting ready to launch the next wave of their own attack aircraft.
 All four of these carriers had participated in the attack on Pearl Harbor, and all four were sunk during the battle (at the cost of the USS Yorktown).

-- The German Luftwaffe's victories over the Polish, French and Soviet air forces early in WWII were mostly from destroying enemy planes on the ground, rather than in the air.
+- The German Luftwaffe's victories over the Polish, French, and Soviet air forces early in WWII were mostly from destroying enemy planes on the ground, rather than in the air.
+The initial successes in the Battle of Britain came from the Luftwaffe targeting RAF airfields; though most British planes often made it into the air for each engagement, the Germans would bomb runways to ensure that landing was more difficult.

 - Earlier in World War II, HMS Royal Oak was lying at anchor in Scapa Flow on October 14, 1939 when it was torpedoed by a U-Boat.